-Recommendation 7.4 - Material exposure to economic, environmental and social sustainability risks
+Recommendation 7.4 - Material exposure to economic, environmental and social sustainability risks government and the local communities in which it operates.

-The Company recognises that how it conducts its business activities impacts directly on a range of stakeholders, including its Shareholders, employees, customers, suppliers, creditors, consumers, government and the local communities in which it operates.
 There has been an increase in demand from investors for businesses to provide greater transparency on economic, environmental and social sustainability matters so they can assess investment risk.